dskemp/courtdata/content/cases/ot2019/18-9526/index.md

 - "Riyaz A. Kanji"
 - "Mithun Mansinghani"
 - "Edwin S. Kneedler"
+roles:
+- "on behalf of the Petitioner"
+- "for the Muscogee (Creek) Nation, as amicus curiae, supporting the Petitioner"
+- "Solicitor General, Oklahoma, on behalf of the Respondent"
+- "Deputy Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Respondent"
 tags:
 topics:
 summary: "Land in Northeastern Oklahoma reserved for the Creek Nation since the 19th century remains “Indian country” for purposes of the Major Crimes Act, which places certain crimes under federal jurisdiction if they were committed by “[a]ny Indian” within “the Indian country.”
 18 U.S.C. § 1153(a)."